How to Choose Networking Foods in 2022

 No seating is more common as it allows guests to circulate, meet, and talk to more people.
 In this scenario, ditch the plates and utensils.
 Guests are likely already juggling purses, laptops, and drinks so plated food simply doesn’t work.

 Consider small passed or tabled finger foods that promote grazing.
-The key is to choose foods that are the right size and composition so guests can eat them easily while meeting someone for the first time and carrying on a conversation.
+The key is to choose foods that are the right size and composition.
+This way, guests can eat them easily while meeting someone for the first time and carrying on a conversation.
 If food falls apart after the first bite, takes more than 2 small(ish) bites to eat, or leaves green specs between your front teeth, forget it.
 In other words, make sure it is portable, manageable, and clean smile-friendly.
 In addition, if you do opt for food stations (tables), consider the shelf life of the food served.
-Anything that requires sustained hot or cold temperatures should be avoided because chances are that it will quickly become cold and hard.
+Anything that requires sustained hot or cold temperatures should be avoided.

 Even with a no seating set up, a few high cocktail tables scattered around the room are a good option.
 These give guests a place to put their drinks and a feeling of standing around a table which can create a “comfort zone.”

 A great way to tie an event together is through the food.
-A camping theme may be emphasized with small skewers or s’mores, a Luau is a good chance to showcase pineapple or pork dishes, and mini hot dogs or cotton candy may work well with a carnival theme.
+A camping theme may be emphasized with small skewers or s’mores.
+A Luau is a good chance to showcase pineapple or pork dishes.
+Mini hot dogs or cotton candy may work well with a carnival theme.
 Whatever your theme, make sure the food at least remotely ties back to the rest of the decor, entertainment and overall event backdrop.

 My Top 5 Networking Foods Choices

-- Mini Quiche – not only are these easy to grab, small enough to eat in 1 or 2 bites, and delicious, they also are available in vegetarian and gluten free so can accommodate most guests.
-And, best of all, they can be served warm or cold or anywhere in between.
+- Mini Quiche – these are easy to grab, small enough to eat in 1 or 2 bites, and delicious.
+They are available in vegetarian and gluten free so can accommodate most guests.
+And, best of all, they can be served warm, cold or anywhere in between.

-- Mini-tacos – OK, so this may be because I am from Texas but I love mini-tacos or any Mexican appetizer.
+- Mini-tacos – OK, so this may be because I am from Texas but I love mini-tacos.
 They can be enjoyed in a couple of bites, served with a variety of fillings, and can accompany fun cocktails such as margaritas, mojitos, etc. (We’ve got a favorite healthy-ish margarita recipe you should try!)

 - Cocktail Meatballs – these bite-sized hors d’ouerves are both filling and easy to handle, especially when served on a toothpick!